n01685334/justdoit-official/README.md

-# justdoit-pmt
+# Just do IT
-Just Do IT - a project management tool
+A project management tool is all you need.